WHAT IS ECZEMA?

 Certain things can trigger eczema to get worse.

-- Things that may make eczema worse are (Triggers are different for each child):
+Things that may make eczema worse are (Triggers are different for each child):

 - Dry Skin